kevinAlbs/mongo-java-driver/driver-core/src/test/resources/client-side-encryption/README.rst

      - Expect `document` and `array` to fail.
 An exception MUST be thrown.
      - Expect a BSON binary subtype 6 to fail.
 An exception MUST be thrown.
      - Expect all other values to succeed.
+[JY: should we really test every other BSON type?

    - Use `KeyVault.encrypt` to attempt to encrypt a document using randomized encryption.

      - Expect a BSON binary subtype 6 to fail.
 An exception MUST be thrown.
      - Expect all other values to succeed.
+[JY: should we really test every other BSON type?]

 #.
 Test explicit encryption with auto decryption.